hanxiaomax/Learncpp_CN/docs/10-1-Introduction-to-program-defined-user-defined-types.md

 }
 ```

-COPY

-Type definitions are partially exempt from the one-definition rule
+## Type definitions are partially exempt from the one-definition rule

-In lesson [2.7 -- Forward declarations and definitions](https://www.learncpp.com/cpp-tutorial/forward-declarations/), we discussed how the one-definition rule requires that each function and global variable only have one definition per program.
+In lesson [[2-7-Forward-declarations-and-definitions|2.7 - 前向声明和定义]]， we discussed how the one-definition rule requires that each function and global variable only have one definition per program.
 To use a given function or global variable in a file that does not contain the definition, we need a forward declaration (which we typically propagate via a header file).
 This works because declarations are enough to satisfy the compiler when it comes to functions and non-constexpr variables, and the linker can then connect everything up.

 However, using forward declarations in a similar manner doesn’t work for types, because the compiler typically needs to see the full definition to use a given type.
 We must be able to propagate the full type definition to each code file that needs it.